avisionh/avisionh/README.md

     + Writing Python functions that write SQL queries through selection, filtering and aggregation.
 - **Highlights:**
     + Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful through Continuous Bag-of-Word and BERT word embeddings to get content-specific synonyms which can enrich the existing entities we have on our content.
 It is available [here](https://github.com/alphagov/govuk-entity-personalisation).
     + Applying doc2vec, USE, ANNOY and self-organising maps to identify semantically-similar documents on GOV.UK.
+It is available [here](https://github.com/alphagov/govuk-content-similarity).
     + An open-source project to build a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
 Let me know if you're interested!
 Repo is [here](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors). 🔭
     + Modelling the causal drivers behind survey responses on longitudinal data conducted on pupils during COVID-19.
 It is available [here](https://github.com/ukgovdatascience/surveyanalysis).
 - **Learning:**